There's No Place Like Home (Lost): Parts 2 & 3

 Jack, Kate, Sayid, Sawyer, Hurley, and Frank Lapidus leave the island on the helicopter, but discover a fuel leak on board.
 In order to lighten the helicopter, Sawyer jumps out after whispering something in Kate's ear and kissing her.
-The helicopter makes it to the Kahana in the nick of time; they refuel it, fix the leak, pick up Desmond Hume (Henry Ian Cusick), Sun and Aaron and leave seconds before the C4 detonates.
+The helicopter makes it to the Kahana in the nick of time; they refuel it, fix the leak, pick up Desmond Hume (Henry Ian Cusick), Sun, Aaron and Kate leave seconds before the C4 detonates.
 The resulting explosion kills Michael Dawson (Harold Perrineau), who is told that "he can go now" by a vision of Christian Shephard.
 The status of Jin, who is still on the boat, is left uncertain as a cliffhanger.
 Sawyer swims back to the island and laments the destruction of the boat with Juliet Burke (Elizabeth Mitchell).
 The people on the helicopter decide to return to the island, but as they approach, they see the island vanish in the white-yellow light.
 With nowhere to land, the helicopter runs out of fuel and the survivors are forced to ditch into the ocean.
 They drift in a rescue raft for several hours, where Hurley suggests that Locke succeeded in moving the island, but Jack refuses to believe it.
 Jack convinces the other survivors that they must lie about their experiences on the island, to protect those left behind.

 That same night, the survivors are rescued by Penny Widmore (Sonya Walger), Desmond's girlfriend, with whom he is finally reunited.
 In keeping with the faked wreckage of Flight 815 found in the Java Trench, the Oceanic Six are dropped off near the island of Sumba, where they are found by local villagers.

 In flashforwards to late 2007, following those in "Through the Looking Glass", Jack, Kate and Walt Lloyd (Malcolm David Kelley) all recount stories of being approached by Jeremy Bentham, the dead man in the coffin.
 Kate has a dream in which Claire tells her not to bring Aaron back to the island.
 In London, England, Sun confronts Charles Widmore (Alan Dale), Penny's father, who sent the Kahana to the island, and tells him that they have common interests involving the island.
 After finding out that Bentham is dead, Sayid breaks into the mental hospital where Hurley is staying and convinces him to go "somewhere safe".
 Jack returns to the funeral parlor, where he is confronted by Ben, who says that the island will not allow Jack to return without everyone else who left joining him.
 This includes Jeremy Bentham's body, who is finally revealed to be John Locke.